 There is no single "cause" of ADHD, and no simple test for the condition.

 The exact mechanisms involved in the development of ADHD are not fully understood, but there is a lot of evidence for a biological cause, and for several key contributing factors.
 The importance of these different factors probably varies from child to child.

 Known factors are:

 - It has been suggested that there are both genetic and environmental factors implicated in whether or not a child will develop ADHD; further work is needed to establish the precise nature of current findings.

 - Studies using brain scans have revealed differences in the development, structure and functioning of the brain in people with and without ADHD.

-- Changes involving some of the chemical messengers in the brain - dopamine, serotonin and norepinephrine - are thought to be involved in ADHD.
+- Changes involving some of the chemical messengers in the brain – dopamine, serotonin and noradrenaline – are thought to be involved in ADHD.

-- Excessive alcohol consumption or smoking during pregnancy.
+- Exposure to alcohol or smoking during pregnancy